 But as Arni was trying to say, we are called to sacrifice ourselves for the sake of others as a principle; we are not called to sacrifice others for the sake of our principles.
 In my current thinking, it is precisely wrongful assertions of strength over others that are being promoted by onlookers who refuse to lift a finger to potential victims in these cases of abnormal, exceptional interactions.
 Our goal is not primarily to be non-violent, but to be pro-life.
 That this entails non-violence is a not inviolable principle.

-Please understand that I fully believe that intentionally causing harm to other people (even “bad guys”) damages our souls and psyches and, possibly exceptionlessly, ultimately brings judgment upon ourselves.
+Please understand that I fully believe that intentionally causing harm to other people (even “bad guys”) damages our psyches and, possibly exceptionlessly, ultimately brings judgment upon ourselves.
 Perhaps counter-intuitively, it is only a complete devotion to that conviction that could ever excuse “violence” in the interest of the defense of others.
 What I mean is that knowingly bringing condemnation and harm upon ourselves, choosing to “die by the sword” as Jesus warned in order to prevent immediate and sure violence being perpetrated against the innocent, is a kind of self-sacrifice that I believe is indeed cruciform, and as such can be righteous.
 At the very least, it stands a greater chance of being righteous before God than standing by and sacrificing others so as not to sully our personal holiness.

 The moment we do something good not for its own sake but specifically to keep from tainting our personal righteousness it becomes a selfish, unrighteous act.
 I trust that God will have more mercy on me for choosing to act instinctively and unconsciously – even if violently – out of self-sacrificial love than He would if I knowingly allowed someone else’s sin to hurt others just so my personal righteous standing could remain unblemished.
 And even if our non-action is caused not by self-righteousness but by a sincere effort to please God, we must remember that Jesus taught that we love God completely only by loving our neighbor: letting our neighbor be harmed because we are wanting to please God strikes me as completely naive and wrongheaded.